theyayas/Simulation-Programming/README.md

 # Simulation-Programming
-A collection of codes of simulation of real life systems
+A collection of codes of simulation projects during college in Pascal Programming Language using Delphi